-Matthew is quickly developing a strong criminal and regulatory practice.
+Matthew Cullen has quickly developed a strong criminal and regulatory practice.
 He has already obtained a reputation for his attention to detail and his thorough preparation in all of his cases – irrespective of the type of hearing he is required to attend.

 Matthew’s criminal practice exposes him to a variety of criminal offences and cases beyond his year of call.
-He is instructed on behalf of both the prosecution and defence and he regularly appears in Crown Courts, Magistrates Courts and Youth Courts across the country.
-In addition to appearing at trial, Matthew often advises on plea, sentence and confiscation if needed.
-Frequent areas of instruction include drugs and violence.
+He is instructed on behalf of both the defence and the prosecution (Grade 2), and he regularly appears in Crown Courts, Magistrates Courts and Youth Courts across the country.
+In addition to the busy trial practice which Matthew has built, he also advises on plea, sentence, confiscation and appeal if needed.
+Frequent areas of instruction include drugs and serious violence.

 - R v MT (2019) – Successfully raised self-defence at trial and secured an acquittal for a Defendant facing an allegation of assault.